OpenVnmrJ/Documentation/Background.md

         Vince Stoyanov, Agilent

 VOSSG will assist in determining the appropriate licensing terms for release of the code to the world, any additional licensing terms for contributors, and any other ground rules/expectations.
+Current members of VOSSG shall determine any additions or changes to VOSSG membership.

-VOSSG will take primary responsibility for maintaining the code and for any modifications, via the "github" website mechanism.
+VOSSG will also take primary responsibility for maintaining the code, documentation, and for any modifications to OpenVnmrJ, via the OpenVnmrJ project on GitHub and/or any other method chosen by VOSSG.

-The University of Oregon Technology Transfer is launching a web licensing portal (fall 2015) that will facilitate issuing licenses for contributors, etc.